My Date with a Vampire III

 My Date with a Vampire III is a 2004 Hong Kong television series produced by Asia Television (ATV) as a sequel to My Date with a Vampire (1998) and My Date with a Vampire II (2000).
 The series starred many cast members from the first two seasons.
-Like the first two seasons, My Date with a Vampire III also blends aspects of the Chinese "hopping" corpses of jiangshi fiction with those of western vampires, while incorporating elements of Chinese mythology, eschatology and time travel, with more focus on Chinese mythology in this season as compared to the first two.
+Like the first two seasons, My Date with a Vampire III also blends aspects of the "hopping" corpses of Chinese jiangshi fiction with those of European vampires, while incorporating elements of Chinese mythology, eschatology and time travel.